varsanyimate/diff_imgen/readme.md

    - Diversity Score:
     A custom metric calculating the average L2 distance between pairs of generated images.
     Higher values indicate more diversity, helping to detect issues like mode collapse, where generated images lack variety.

+The `data` directory contains the following:

+1. celeba
+   - Contains original celebA dataset

+2. flowers-102
+   - Contains original flowers102 dataset

+3. flowers-102
+   - Contains processed and cleaned datasets

+The `gifs` directory contains the gif which the model saves when gradio interface is ran.

+The `models` directory contains trained models.
+Results of the training notebooks.

+The `src` directory contains the python code of the models.

+The `training_notebooks` directory contains the all the training notebooks for the models, the evaluation and the gradio interface.

+## Running the code

+First run the `diffusion_model_pipeline.ipynb` which downloads, processes the datasets and train and evaluate the baseline model(VAE).
+Then to train the models run the training notebooks in the `training_notebooks` folder.
+This will train the models and save their parameters into the `models` directory.
+Evaluating the models happens in the `training_notebooks/eval_notebook.ipynb`.
+This evaluates all the models with the above describe metrics and graphs the results.
+Finally a gradio interface can be run with running the `training_notebooks/gradio.ipynb`.
+On the interface a trained model is selectable from the dropdwn.
+When a model is selected it will generate images, plot them and show a gif, demonstrating the diffusion process.

 ## Stopping the Container